-This lovely yurt is a fabric tent with wood ray ceiling stucture and folding lattice wall structure that give the very enclosure a calming restful effect.
+This lovely yurt is a fabric tent with wood ray ceiling structure and folding lattice wall structure that give the very enclosure a calming restful effect.
 Situated up the hill in the woods from Lake Armstrong, the yurt offers privacy and seclusion with full lake access.
 There are two fully separate bedrooms with queen beds and a sleeping loft with a full and a twin mattress.
 A sofa folds out into another queen bed.
 A huge dining table offers space for wonderful means and card and board games and projects and crafts.
+A wood stove can provide ample heat for those cold spring or fall evenings or the dead of winter.
 A wonderful site for a quilting gathering or a yoga retreat.
 The full kitchen has a sink with cold running water, a refrigerator, a stove with oven, a microwave oven, a toaster and a coffeemaker.
-The half bath has a sink with cold water and a composting toilet.
-Hot water showers, lavatory sinks, and more latrine toilets are down the hill in the bathhouse.
+Hot water showers, lavatory sinks, and latrine toilets are down the hill in the bathhouse.
+Like our other cabins at Wilderness Wind, the Eagle Yurt does NOT have a toilet.
 The living area has three full size sofas to accommodate meetings and gatherings and there is a wood stove for heat or atmosphere.
-A deck offers a view thru the trees of the lake and slivers of sunset light.
+A deck offers a view of the lake and slivers of sunset light thru the trees.
 Yurt guests have full lake privileges including use of canoes, kayaks, the lakeshore swimming and seating area, the lakeshore firepit for bonfires.
-There is a Chickadee gathering space down by the lake for meetings, sing alongs, exercise classes, sewing groups, group gatherings that can be rented additionally.
+There is a Chickadee gathering space down by the lake for meetings, sing alongs, exercise classes, sewing groups, group gatherings that can be rented additionally (or used freely if not already in use by a group).
 It has tables and chairs and awesome views in all directions of the lake and the surrounding woods.
 The yurt is large enough to sleep nine on beds and more on sleeping bags on the floor of the loft but it is also warm and intimate enough to be comfortable for a couple of couples, as a romantic luxury but rustic getaway for a honeymoon or anniversary couple, or even for a single person who wants to experience the respite and unearthly glow of a canvas yurt and its geometric structure as the light changes with the time of day and the weather.
 The Eagle Yurt is like nowhere you have ever stayed before!

 - Calendar last updated: